-If a proxy server is required to access JIRA, type the following information and click Next.
+9. If a proxy server is required to communicate with the repository, type the following details and click Next.
 Otherwise, just click Next.

 Proxy host The host name or IP address of the proxy server to use to access the repository.
 Proxy port The port of the proxy server to use to access the repository.
 Proxy username The user name to use to authenticate with the proxy server.
 Proxy password The password to use to authenticate with the proxy server.

-The Jira server dialog box opens.
+The Azure Blob Connector Task Configuration dialog box opens.

-10. Type the following information, and then click Next.
+10. Type the following information and click Next.